-As the name suggests, the kick plate is positioned at the bottom of your screen so that the screen can be pushed open by your feet without causing damage to the mesh.
+As the name suggests the kick plate is positioned at the bottom of your screen so that the screen can be pushed open by your feet without causing damage to the mesh.

-- Position your screen with the flat frame side downwards. - You will see a narrow groove running around the inside of the frame.
-This is for the kick plate to be slotted into position. - Take the kick plate to one end and slot it into one side of the screen as per the image.
+- Position your screen with the flat frame side downwards - You will see a narrow groove running around the inside of the frame.
+This is for the kick plate to be slotted into position. - Take the kick plate to one end and slot it into one side of the screen as per the image

-NB: If you have positioned your mid-bar off centre check you are fitting to the correct end.
+NB If you have positioned your mid-bar off centre check you are fitting to the correct end

-- Mark the kick plate with a pencil 3mm beyond the deep channel running around the inside of your screen frame as per the image. - Extend the pencil mark along the full width and cut with the chop saw or hacksaw at this mark.
+- Mark the kick plate with a pencil 3mm beyond the deep channel running around the inside of your screen frame as per the image. - Extend the pencil mark along the full width and cut with the chop saw or hacksaw at this mark

-Re-position your plate by again slotting into the groove one side, then flex it so that you can slot it into the opposing side.
-Push down to the bottom to ensure it's engaged along all 3 sides.
+Re-position your plate by slotting into the groove one side then flex it so that you can slot it into the opposing side.
+Push down to the bottom to ensure it is engaged along all 3 sides

-As you did for your original midbar measure the internal width of the frame and cut it to size.
+- Your second mid-bar length is going to sit on top of this plate to hold it into position. - As you did for your mid- bar measure the internal width of the frame and cut it to size.